dokryconn/Dokters-Prescription/README.md

 A script suite to make life easier for Windows and **Ableton Live** users.

-##	Default "Dokter’s Prescription" hotkeys
+##	Default "Dokter’s Prescription" Hotkeys

 - The "Dokter’s Prescription.EXE" script enables several hotkeys for Windows, Ableton Live, and other specific programs: